MGDIS/traefik-apimanager-plugin/README.md

 ### Path restriction

-This plugin can be restricted on a defined list of path of your containers.
+This plugin can be restricted on a defined list of paths of your container's enpoints.

 To use the path restriction mode, you need to set the `paths` variable with a regex paths array :